Unique continuation estimates on manifolds with Ricci curvature bounded below: Consequences of Ricci curvature lower bounds and the main result

-The proof of the main theorem also requires an upper bound on $\lambda^{M,S}$ in terms of geometric parameters.
-We will obtain such a bound by using the following variant of the Bishop-Gromov volume doubling comparison estimate, which follows from the volume comparison estimate in \cite{CheegerGT-82} and a Vitali covering argument, cf.~\cite{Hebey-96}..
+\end{theorem} The proof of the main theorem also requires an upper bound on $\lambda^{M,S}$ in terms of geometric parameters.
+We will obtain such a bound by using the following variant of the Bishop-Gromov volume doubling comparison estimate, which follows from the volume comparison estimate in \cite{CheegerGT-82} and a Vitali covering argument, cf.~\cite{Hebey-96}.. \begin{proposition}[{\cite{CheegerGT-82,Hebey-96}}] There exists a constant $D=D(n)\geq 1$ such that for all $x\in M$ and $0<r\leq R$ we have